An Application of the Moving Frame Method to Integral Geometry in the Heisenberg Group

-\begin{thm}[The fundamental theorem for curves in $H_1$] Given $C^1$-functions $k(s), \tau(s)$, there exists a horizontally regular curve $\gamma(s)$ with horizontally unit-speed having $k(s)$ and $\tau(s)$ as its $p$-curvature and contact normality, respectively.
-In additional, any regular curve $\widetilde\gamma(s)$ with horizontally unit-speed satisfying the same $p$-curvature $k(s)$ and contact normality $\tau(s)$ differs from $\gamma(s)$ by a pseudo-hermitian transformation $g\in PSH(1)$, namely,
+The f\/irst theorem shows that horizontally regular curves are completely characterized by the functions $k(s)$ and $\tau(s)$. \begin{Theorem}[the fundamental theorem for curves in $H_1$] Given $C^1$-functions $k(s)$, $\tau(s)$, there exists a horizontally regular curve $\gamma(s)$ with horizontal unit-speed having $k(s)$ and $\tau(s)$ as its $p$-curvature and contact normality, respectively.
+In addition, any regular curve $\widetilde\gamma(s)$ with horizontal unit-speed satisfying the same $p$-curvature $k(s)$ and contact normality $\tau(s)$ differs from $\gamma(s)$ by a pseudo-hermitian transformation $g\in {\rm PSH}(1)$, namely,